Vehicle Control Skills

 Starting the Engine

-- Turn the fuel valve and ignition switch ON.
+- Turn the fuel valve (if equipped) and ignition switch ON.

 - Shift to NEUTRAL.
 Do not rely on the indicator light.
 Rock the motorcycle back and forth without squeezing the clutch lever.
 If the motorcycle rolls freely, it’s in neutral.